rw417/rw417.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Methods
   - Dimensionality Reduction
   - Machine Learning
   - Time Series
-  - Application
   - Statistical Genetics
   - Precision Medicine
   - Electronic Health Records Mining

 # Education to show in About widget
 education: